QCSP monsters and the demise of the Chen Conjecture: Introduction

 \subsection{Related Work}

 In \cite{MFCS2017}, we have proved a variant of the Chen Conjecture using infinite relational languages encoded in quantifier-free logic with constants and equality.
 An algebra consists of a finite domain and a set of operations on that domain.
 A polymorphism clone is an excellent example of an algebra which additionally satisfies certain properties of closure. \begin{thm}[Revised Chen Conjecture \cite{MFCS2017}] Let $\mathbb{A}$ be an idempotent algebra on a finite domain $A$ where we encode relations in $\mathrm{Inv}(\mathbb{A})$ in quantifier-free logic with constants and equality.
 If $\mathbb{A}$ satisfies PGP, then $\QCSP(\mathrm{Inv}(\mathbb{A}))$ is in NP.
 Otherwise, $\QCSP(\mathrm{Inv}(\mathbb{A}))$ is co-NP-hard. \end{thm} In this theorem it was known that co-NP-hardness could not be improved to PSpace-completeness, because $\QCSP(\mathrm{Inv}(\mathbb{A}))$ is co-NP-complete when, e.g., $\mathbb{A}=\mathrm{Pol}(\{0,1,2\};0,1,2,$ $\tau_1,\tau_2,\ldots\})$ where $\alpha=\{0,2\}$ and $\beta=\{1,2\}$.
-However, $\mathrm{Inv}(\mathbb{A})$ is not finitely related.
+However, $\mathrm{Inv}(\mathbb{A})$ is not finitely related, that is, generated from a finite set of relations under pp-closure.
 It was not thought possible that there could be finite $\Gamma$ such that $\QCSP(\Gamma)$ is co-NP-complete.
 If we take the tuple-listing encoding of relations instead of quantifier-free logic with constants and equality, Theorem \ref{thm:revised} is known to fail \cite{MFCS2017}.

 The systematic complexity-theoretic study of QCSPs dates to the early versions of \cite{BBCJK} (the earliest is a technical report from 2002).
-By the time of the journal version \cite{BBCJK}, the significance of the semilattice-without-unit $s=s_c$ had become apparent in a series of papers of Chen \cite{Chen04,hubie-sicomp,AU-Chen-PGP}.
+By the time of the journal version \cite{BBCJK}, the significance of the semilattice-without-unit $s=s_c$ (definition at opening of Section~\ref{HardnessSection}) had become apparent in a series of papers of Chen \cite{Chen04,hubie-sicomp,AU-Chen-PGP}.
 Although CSP$(\mathrm{Inv}(\{s\}))$ is in P it is proved in \cite{BBCJK} that QCSP$(\mathrm{Inv}(\{s\}))$ is PSpace-complete (even for some finite sublanguage of $\mathrm{Inv}(\{s\})$).
 We were unable to use the proof from that paper to expand the PSpace-complete classification in the $3$-element case, but we have expanded it nonetheless.

 Finally, the study of which sequences of relations $R_i$, of arity $i$, have polynomial-sized (in $i$) pp-definitions in a finite constraint language $\Gamma$, has been addressed in \cite{LagerkvistW17}.
 Of course, this question for our relations $\tau_i$ plays a central role in this paper.